 Overtime - The Tournament instructions will outline the format to be used for all overtime periods.
-Normally overtime consists of one 5 minute period with a "Golden Goal" or sudden-death format where the first goal scored ends the match.
+Normally overtime consists of two 5 minute halves, changing ends at half time with a 1 minute halftime break.
+Teams will play the full time during overtime.
+NO GOLDEN GOAL unless the League specifies.
+In special circumstances, Tournament Organizers may decide to use a single five (5) minute overtime period and adopt an alternate "Golden Goal" or sudden-death format where the first goal scored ends the match.
 This information will be provided prior to the tournament.